Michael-Dawkins/auto-mock-server/README.md

 * Specify a payload in the body and it will be checked against the associated schema-payload.json
 * Check your Node.js console to see if the request is valid or not

+## How to specify URL parameters
+It happens in the config.json of the mock definition folder you are working on example of config.json with url params :

+    parametres: [{
+            nom: "numero de ligne",
+            description: "Le numero de ligne"
+        },{
+            nom: "quantite",
+            description: "La nouvelle quantite"
+        }]

+This will result in exposing a WS looking like this :

+    /version/path/to/resources/:numerodeligne/:quantite

 *Note :
 You may use a directory tree structure to express a RESTful API.
 For example, if you create the folder "user" under the "mocks/1.0/" folder, any resource inside the "user" folder will be exposed at localhost:8000/1.0/user